OutSystems/docs-product/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 If you are getting an error downloading the source code package of an application from the steps mentioned in [this article](https://success.outsystems.com/documentation/11/reference/outsystems_apis/lifetime_api_v2/lifetime_api_examples/get_source_code_of_an_application/), you can troubleshoot a potential issue by following the steps below.

-## 1 - Check if the user has Open and Debug over the application
+## Step 1: Check if the user has Open and Debug over the application

 To validate this requirement, follow these steps: